georgia-tech-db/evadb/docs/source/tutorials/image_classification.rst

 3. Execute Image Classification through SQL
 ----

-After the UDF is registered to EvaDB system, it can be directly called and used in SQL query.
+After the function is registered to EvaDB system, it can be directly called and used in SQL query.

 .. code-block:: python